 Keep unauthorized persons out of your property.

 Keeping your property fire-free while it is vacant takes planning and action.
-Properties that look abandoned (unkempt yards, mail flowing out of the mailbox, no lights on at any time, etc.) are more likely to become targets for theft, vandalism, drug activity and squatters.
+Properties that look abandoned (messy yards, a full mailbox, no lights on at any time, etc.) are more likely to become targets for theft, vandalism, drug activity, and squatters.
 As previously mentioned, vacant properties will need more frequent monitoring.
 Weekly visits by you or your property manager should be the status quo.
 You don’t have to spend a lengthy amount of time there, but make sure you do a lap around the exterior and interior of the property to make sure everything looks safe and secure.
 If you discover damage, contact any appropriate authorities immediately and put your insurer on notice too.